 When Jayne isn’t loving on cats at work, she’s probably loving on them at home.
 Jayne and her husband have four felines: Layla, Reesie, Monty, and their most recent addition, a senior named Capers.

 After leaving a job that was not feeding her soul, Grace found her way to Camp Kitty where she could direct her love for cats into something more productive.
 Not long after, she also became a barista at Java Cats Cafe, whose lounge cats are adoptable through Paws Atlanta.
 Even after a day of working, Grace often finds herself sticking around to play with the cats.
 She admits that she can no longer deny her "cat lady" status.

-Grace grew up having several animals such as dogs, hamsters and fish; yet she deeply yearned for a cat but was unable to get one until she had a place of her own due to her father being allergic.
-So she was left to live vicariously through friends who had cats until her current furbaby named Puck came into her life.
+Grace had dogs, hamsters, and fish growing up, but due to her father's allergy, she couldn't have a longed-for cat companion.
+So, she was left to live vicariously through friends who had cats until her current fur baby named Puck came into her life.
 Although he is still an only "child," it's only a matter of time before he gains a new sibling...or two.

 Besides loving on cats, Grace also enjoys sewing clothing and other items for herself and cats alike, doing DIY home decor projects and other crafts, hiking, practicing yoga, and reading.